 How To Fix A MacBook Won’t Turn On Issue

-So if one day you wake up but your Mac doesn’t wake up, you might feel like your life has come to a halt when you think about all the work in progress, photos, documents, etc. Lost.
-Don’t worry, all you have to do is systematically follow a series of steps to bring your machine back to life.
+So if one day you woke up but your Mac didn’t wake up, it can feel like your life has come to a halt when you think about all that lost work, photos, documents, etc. Don’t worry – all you have to do is systematically follow several steps to bring your machine back to life.

-When your MacBook Air or MacBook Pro won’t turn on, the problem is rarely with the entire setup – it’s more likely that one of the components is misbehaving, which could range from your display to software problems.
-Is.
+When your MacBook Air or MacBook Pro won’t turn on, the problem is rarely with the entire setup – more likely one of the components is misbehaving, which could range from your display to software glitches.
 Our job here is to isolate this problem to solve it.

-The first step is to check, as obvious as it sounds if your Mac has any battery left (or, in the case of the iMac, if the cable is properly connected).
+The first step is to check, as obvious as it sounds, whether your Mac has any battery life left (or in the case of iMacs whether the cable is connected correctly).
 Try unplugging and plugging your Mac back in.
-If you have an older MacBook, your MagSafe cable will show you a green light if the computer is charging and amber if it is still charging.
+If you have an older MacBook, your MagSafe cable will show you a green light when the computer is charging and amber if it is still charging.

-As a general rule of thumb, try to only use cables made by Apple.
-While they may be more expensive (check eBay or Craigslist for used items), they are more likely to be safe for your Mac and not affect your battery life.
-Also, don’t forget to test your outlet – you might be using a faulty outlet.
+As a rule, try to use only Apple-made cables.
+Even though they may be more expensive (check eBay or Craigslist for secondhand ones), they’re more likely to be safe for your Mac and not put extra strain on your battery life.
+Also, don’t forget to test your outlet – it could be that you are using a faulty one.

-Once you know that your Mac is getting proper power, try turning it on by holding down the power button.
-Do you hear fans or voices?
-If so, the problem with your Mac may be software-related.
-If your Mac doesn’t start at all, it may be hardware-related.
+Once you know that your Mac is powered on properly, try turning it on by holding down the Power button.
+Do you hear fans or any sound at all?
+If so, your Mac may have a software problem.
+If your Mac won’t boot at all, it could be something to do with the hardware.

-Anyhow, when your MacBook Pro or MacBook Air won’t turn on, be sure to disconnect all keyboards, mice, external hard drives, etc. To make sure they are not part of the problem.
-If nothing has changed, you need to power up the chakra.
+In both cases, when you do not turn on the MacBook Pro or MacBook Air, be sure to disconnect all keyboards, mice, external HDs, etc. to make sure they are not part of the problem.
+If nothing has changed, you need to do a power cycle.

-If you’re certain that your MacBook Pro won’t boot, a good option is to enable a power cycle, which is essentially a force restart.
+If you’re sure that your MacBook Pro won’t boot, a good option is to enable a power cycle, which is basically a forced restart.

 To do a power cycle:

-- Shut down your Mac by holding down the power button (keep pressing)
+- Shut down (press) your Mac by holding down the power button

 - unplug all power cables

-- Press and hold the power button for an additional 10 seconds
+- Press and hold the power button for 10 more seconds

 - restart mac as usual

-Hopefully, the Mac won’t turn on, now the problem is solved.
+Hopefully, Mac won’t turn on the problem is now fixed.

 3. Rule out your display

-In rare cases, it could be your screen that is causing you all the problems.
-Your first option should be to check all cables (if you’re on a desktop PC) for proper connections, but sometimes there can be a problem with the battery power circuit that for whatever reason, won’t trigger the screen light.
+In rare cases, it could be your performance that is giving you all the trouble.
+Your first option should be to check all cables (if you’re on a desktop) for proper connections, but sometimes there can be a glitch with the battery power circuit that won’t trigger the screen light for some reason.

-The point is, your MacBook’s black screen is still working.
-One way to fix the problem, especially when your MacBook won’t turn on like this, is to put your laptop in front of a bright window so the sun can shine behind your screen.
-That way, you should be able to see well enough to connect to it, after which your screen should turn on normally.
+The thing is that your MacBook’s black screen is still working.
+One way to fix the problem, especially when your MacBook won’t turn on like this, is to put your laptop on a bright window to allow the sun to shine through from behind your screen.
+That way, you should be able to see enough to log in, after which your screen should turn on normally.